Intermittent Explosive Disorder

 Outlook / Prognosis

-What is the prognosis/outlook for patients who have intermittent explosive disorder?
+What is the prognosis (outlook) for intermittent explosive disorder?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy